-We have a long and proud history of farming and agriculture that dates back well over a century and agriculture accounts for the top land use in Sturgeon County.
+Agriculture is the top land use in Sturgeon County.
+We have a long and proud history of farming and agriculture that dates back well over a century.
 Since 1992, Sturgeon County has presented 100-Year Farm Family awards to local farming families that have been actively producing in our County for a century or more.

 Exceptional soil, flat terrain, and access to quality water create exemplary growing conditions in the County, while an abundance of productive land and agricultural infrastructure offer unique opportunities in this expanding industry.
 Sturgeon County has seen extensive growth in our agricultural processing capacity within the alfalfa, oats and cereals, and grain handling market segments.
 Based on current infrastructure and planned investment, Sturgeon County has the potential to boost total primary grain handling capacity to nearly 1 million metric tonnes per year.

 Major expansions of existing facilities and proposed developments by new investors ensure that the County’s agriculture and agribusiness industries are well positioned for future growth.
 As the County increases its share of value-added agricultural activities, industries such as processing, packaging, distribution and retail food sales will continue to flourish within our borders.
 Local businesses are diversifying from crops and commodities into innovative bio products, consumer ready food, treatment and transportation of raw commodities, specialty food processing, and agri-tourism.

 The County has seen several expansions of local businesses wanting to grow in this exciting industry and market their products both locally and abroad.
 Modern infrastructure and access to advanced transportation and logistics solutions allow locally produced agricultural products to be sold to regional and global markets.